chtoucas/Narvalo.NET/Issues.md

 ### Better tested and documented Narvalo.Core assembly.

 - Improvement: Add more and more code contracts.
-- Improvement: Move Code Contracts settings from the project file to Narvalo.Core.props.
 - Improvement: Large code coverage of Narvalo.Core.
 - Enhancement: Write a T4 template for Monad tests.
 - Improvement: 100% SA documentation rules.